-Sections 403.9301 and 403.9302, Florida Statutes, (Chapter 2021-194, Laws of Florida), direct municipalities, counties, and independent special districts that provide a stormwater management system or program, to develop a 20-year needs analysis every five years.
+Sections 403.9301 and 403.9302, Florida Statutes, (Chapter 2021-194, Laws of Florida), direct municipalities, counties, and independent special districts that provide a stormwater management system or program, to develop a 20-year Needs Analysis every five years.

-For the first cycle of reports, special districts were required to submit their reports in a spreadsheet template to their respective counties by June 30, 2022.
-Staff submitted the Stormwater Needs Analysis to Palm Beach County who then compiled the local reports (including their own) and submitted them to the Office of Economic and Demographic Research (EDR) and the secretary of the Department of Environmental Protection by July 31, 2022.
+Staff submitted the Stormwater Needs Analysis in a spreadsheet template to Palm Beach County in June 2022, who then compiled the local reports (including their own) and submitted them to the Office of Economic and Demographic Research (EDR) and the secretary of the Department of Environmental Protection.
 EDR compiled the data collected and published an analysis of the stormwater submissions in the 2023 edition of the Annual Assessments of Florida's Water Resources and Conservation Lands.

 The conclusion in the State's Annual Assessment Report was that "in the next 20 years, Florida's local governments will face a monumental challenge in managing stormwater."
 Local governments that submitted stormwater management needs analyses will need \$34.48 billion for O&M and \$28.13 billion for project expenditures over the next 20 years.
 Adjusting those needs for Florida's full population, shows an estimated total of \$66.68 billion will be needed.
-Since there is a significant portion of that sum that has no identified funding source, local governments have to begin planning on how to close that funding gap.
+Since there is a significant portion of that sum that has no identified funding source, local governments need to begin planning on how to close that funding gap.